Top 10 Underrated Monsters in Yu-Gi-Oh

 Admittedly, Simorgh has seen some spotlight, but never as much as it deserved.
 It's simply one of the best lockdowns available; opponents can't set any cards while it's out.
 This guards against flip monsters and traps, and crafty players would throw in Anti-Spell Fragrance to block opposing magic cards too!

-Beyond that, Simorgh wields impressive ATK and two effects to ease in its summoning, both of which depend on running Dark and Wind-attributed monsters.
-If you have a Pendulum Scale of at least 8, you can also Pendulum Summon this formidable Winged Beast.
+Beyond that, Simorgh wields impressive ATK and two effects to ease in its summoning, both of which depend on running dark and wind-attributed monsters.
+If you have a pendulum scale of at least 8, you can also pendulum summon this formidable winged beast to avoid tributing.

 1. Spell Striker